Digital Marketing Agency | SEO, Paid Social & PPC

 E-E-A-T Is Not A Ranking Factor But Is Important

-Previously, Google’s Search Quality Raters Guidelines were closely guarded at Google and were only made public after a leak.
-Nowadays, Google openly publishes this document as an illustration of the criteria its Quality Raters use during manual website reviews.
+Previously, Google’s Search Quality Raters Guidelines had been a very closely guarded secret at Google, only exposed to the public after having been leaked.
+Today, Google publicly publishes this document as an example of what its Quality Raters use when manually reviewing websites.

-E-E-A-T is an integral part of the Google Quality Search Raters Guidelines, serving as a guideline rather than a direct ranking factor.
-E-E-A-T encompasses a set of refining signals that underpin Google’s overarching goals of enhancing user experience and combating misinformation.
+E-E-A-T stands for Experience, Expertise, Authoritativeness, and Trustworthiness; it’s a crucial part of the Google Quality Search Raters Guidelines to help dog the process but not a direct ranking factor per se.
+E-E-A-T encompasses a set of refining signals for several core aims that improve user experience and fight misinformation.

 • Page Experience